kaihendry/dabase.com/content/blog/first-paypal-integration.md

 first "payments integration".
 That said, Paypal did make this this "IPN" style really hard / confusing in ~2010+.
-For example I could swear there was a **period of years** where the <abbr title="Instant Payment Notification">IPN</abbr> documentation could not be found on the Paypal site as they were pushing their Braintree acquisition (I assume).
+For example I could swear there was a **period of years** where the <abbr title="Instant Payment Notification">IPN</abbr> documentation could not be found at all on the Paypal site as they were pushing their Braintree acquisition (I assume).

 Fast forward to 2021 and for new Payment integrations I would reach for Stripe with https://useshoppingcart.com/ as I did with